What are S-parameters?

 S-parameters are the electrical characteristics of a signal in a complex network.
 It is also known as scattering parameters and mostly used in RF network and applications.
 Vector Network Analyzer is used to measure and analyze signal behavior of S-parameters.
 The signal behavior can be observed as gain, return loss, VSWR, reflection coefficient and group delay etc.

-Modern VNAs are capable of performing multiple tasks than just measurement of S-parameters.
-Basic VNA will have two ports and expandable up to 24 ports depends on the model and applications.
+Modern VNAs are capable of performing multiple tasks other than just measuring S-parameters.
+Basic VNA will have two ports and will be expandable up to 24 ports depending on the model and applications.

-Let’s take a look on each formats of VNA (vector network analyzer) and find out what are the uses of each format.
+Let’s take a look at each format of VNA (vector network analyzer) and find out what are the uses of each format.

 A. Cartesian Display formats (rectangular display formats)

-Cartesian diagram is the most common rectangular diagram to represent transmission and reflection parameters of S-parameters.
-Linearly scaled stimulus data will be displayed on the X-axis and measured value on Y-axis.
+The cartesian diagram is the most common rectangular diagram to represent transmission and reflection parameters of S-parameters.
+Linearly scaled stimulus data will be displayed on the X-axis and measured value on the Y-axis.
 It is further subdivided into other formats.

 1. Logarithmic Magnitude (Log Mag /dB Mag)

-In Log Mag format, magnitude is displayed on the Y-axis and frequency will be displayed on X-axis.
+In Log Mag format, magnitude is displayed on the Y-axis, and frequency is displayed on the X-axis.
 Log mag format is suitable to analyze below parameters: